Skip to Content

 Best beach towns near Puerto Vallarta

-Lying on Mexico’s Pacific Coast, Puerto Vallarta is in the Mexican state of Jalisco.
+Stretching along Mexico’s Pacific Coast, Puerto Vallarta (#17 below) and nearby beach towns are located in the Mexican state of Jalisco.

-The Puerto Vallarta coastline offers enchanting beaches, hidden Mexico beach towns with fun traditional atmospheres and amazing surf for wave chasers.
+The coastline offers enchanting beaches, hidden Mexico beach towns with fun traditional atmospheres and amazing surf for wave chasers.

 Hugging the Bay of Banderas, Puerto Vallarta is blessed with great weather year-round, awesome restaurants, a wealth of tourist attractions, cool boutique hotels – and lots of different beaches for surfers, swimmers and snorkelers.